Featured Recipe: Spatchcock Turkey with Sage & Thyme

 There are three things everyone wants in a Thanksgiving turkey—crispy skin, juicy meat and a fast cooking time.
-Using the spatchcock method is the fail-proof way to get all that and more.
+Using the spatchcock method to cook your turkey is the fail-proof way to get all that and more.
 Don't let the name scare you off.
 Spatchcocking just means removing the backbone and butterflying the bird.

 Flattening your turkey out like this gives you more surface area, which means it cooks in half the time of traditional roasting methods, stays moister (the shorter cooking time doesn't allow your turkey to dry out) and gets the skin even crisper (because more of it is exposed to that hot oven air).
 Plus, this method doesn't require any special equipment (i.e., that roasting pan and roasting rack you'll only use once a year anyway).
 All you need is a large rimmed baking sheet (but it will work in your roasting pan too) and a pair of heavy-duty kitchen shears.